A Combination Theorem for Metric Bundles: Consequences and Applications

-Consider a surface $S^h$ with punctures.
-Let $K=\pi_1(S^h)$ and let $\KK = \{ K_1, \cdots , K_p\}$ be the collection of peripheral subgroups.
+Consider a surface $S^h$ with finitely many punctures.
+Let $K=\pi_1(S^h)$ and let $\KK = \{ K_1, \cdots , K_n\}$ be the collection of peripheral subgroups.
 The pure mapping class group is the subgroup of the mapping class group that preserves individual punctures.
-Let $Q$ be a convex cocompact subgroup of the pure mapping class group.
-We state the Proposition below for a surface with a single puncture for convenience where the pure mapping class group is the mapping class group.

-\begin{prop} Let $K=\pi_1(S^h)$ be the fundamental group of a surface with a single puncture and $K_1$ be its peripheral subgroup.
-Let $Q$ be a convex cocompact subgroup of the mapping class group of $S^h$.
+\begin{prop} Let $K=\pi_1(S^h)$ be the fundamental group of a surface with finitely many punctures and let $K_1, \cdots, K_n$ be its peripheral subgroups.
+Let $Q$ be a convex cocompact subgroup of the {\em pure} mapping class group of $S^h$.
 Let